CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 ## Cohort size

-A Fundamentals cohort should be no more than 40 people.
-If you have more than this, you need to split into more cohorts.
-Consider staggering your cohorts.
+A Fundamentals cohort has a maximum size of 40 people.
+If you have more than 40 candidates, you need to split into more cohorts.
+For example: if you have 43 candidates, split the group into two cohorts of 22 and 21 respectively.

+Launch the second cohort a minimum of 4 weeks later.

 ## Setting up